SommieOgu/MathWebsite/README.md

 If you have VSCode, we recommend using that.
 You may wish to try opening it using this extension, which we used while coding these no-input demos: https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server

+The MathJax coloring keeps breaking.
+If that happens, reloading tends to fix the problem.

 **To test out the entire website**, please note you will need XAMPP. **Download the entire folder and run it.**